adzerk/ah/doc/ah.1.md

   * `terminate`:
     Destroy all AWS resources associated with the current environment.
 Only resources managed by `ah` will be affected.

+  * `lssecret`:
+    Print the list of S3 secret variables to which the current environment has been granted access.

+  * `grant` <secret>:
+    Grant permission for the current environment's instances to access the S3 secret file for the variable <secret>.

+  * `revoke` <secret>:
+    Revoke permission for the current environment's instances to access the S3 secret file for the variable <secret>.

 ## ENVIRONMENT